Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 ![]({{site.baseurl}}/images/vmwizard12.png)

-If you remember from earlier, our WAN interface is vmx1 and our LAN interface will be vmx0.
+If you remember from earlier, my WAN interface is vmx1 and my LAN interface will be vmx0.
+It may have a different naming convention in your case, but the concept is the same.

 ![]({{site.baseurl}}/images/vmwizard13.png)